dwolf42/dwolf42/README.md

 # 👋 Hey there, I'm David!
 It's great to see you checking out my profile.

 Since December 2019, I have been passionately studying **Java** at the JetBrains Academy [Hyperskill.org](https://hyperskill.org) in my spare time.
-My enthusiasm for IT led me to embark on a new career path by planning to undergo a vocational training as an IT specialist for application development.
+I am passionate about IT and plan to pursue a career as an IT specialist for application development through vocational training.

 <details>
   <summary>read more
   </summary>
 When I first joined Hyperskill, I felt overwhelmed by the challenges.
-Often problems seemed impossible to solve with my limited knowledge.
+Problems often seemed impossible to solve with my limited knowledge.
 <br>
-But I quickly learned that Hyperskill's approach was beneficial: it wasn't about hand-holding like other academies, but rather encouraging me to explore, research, and test different solutions independently.
+However, I quickly learned that Hyperskill's approach was beneficial.
+They encouraged me to explore, research, and test different solutions independently instead of hand-holding like other academies.
 <br>
 Which essentially means to come up with my very own ideas of code.
 <br>
 <br>
-Over time, I came to understand that being a software developer is all about problem-solving, regardless of the language or syntax being.
+Over time, I came to understand that being a software developer is all about problem-solving, regardless of the language or syntax.
 <br>
 It's about finding answers to tasks that initially seem impossible.
 <br>
-Although I felt overwhelmed at first, I saw significant improvements in my coding and problem-solving skills throughout the process.
-And I achieved all this with only little prior knowledge.
+Since then, I made significant improvements in my coding and problem-solving skills throughout the process.
+I achieved this with only little prior knowledge.
 <br>
 <br>
-Code to me is not just about getting the answer right.
+Coding to me is not just about getting the answer right.
 The satisfaction and joy of the "Eureka" moment when I finally solve a problem on my own is something I wouldn't want to miss in my life anymore.
 <br>
 <br>
-That's why I stuck with Hyperskill, trading a quick progression through the fundamentals and quickly reaching an advanced level for what I believe is a deeper understanding of the concepts.
+That's why I chose to stick with Hyperskill.
+I traded quick progression through the fundamentals for a deeper understanding of the concepts, which I believe is more valuable.
 </details>